 The Internet of Things offers many opportunities for organisations, but also a number of challenges.
-To ensure that your organisation can get off to a flying start by deploying the Internet of Things, Learnit offers an 'Internet of Things' training.
+To ensure that your organisation can make a flying start by deploying the Internet of Things, Learnit offers a training 'Internet of Things'.
 During this 2-day training you learn all about the terminology, application possibilities, but also about the security surrounding the Internet of Things.
-Click here for more information about the training.Link
+Click here for more information about the training.link]

-In the meantime, it is slowly becoming clear that we will mostly be working from home until at least mid-2021.
-This means that for the coming year a lot of online work activities will be planned.
+In the meantime, it is slowly becoming clear that most of us will be sitting at home until at least the middle of 2021 and will therefore have to work at home.
+This means that for the coming year, too, there will be many online work activities on the agenda.
 How can you best prepare yourself and your organisation for an online 2021?
-In this blog we will explain which training courses are the perfect fit for online work!
+In this blog, we will explain which training courses are the perfect fit for online work!

 3. Power BI Basics.
-Now that we do not see or talk to each other physically anymore it can be difficult to communicate certain information to colleagues.
+Now that we (almost) no longer see or speak to each other physically on the work floor, it can sometimes be difficult to convey certain information to colleagues.
 Think about financial reports for example.
-For this kind of information it can be useful to use a visualization tool that allows you to easily show colleagues what is going on.
+For this kind of information, it can be useful to use a visualisation tool that allows you to easily show colleagues what is going on from a distance.
 One of the most popular visualisation tools is Power BI.
-Learnit offers a 2-day course Power BI, in which you learn to create effective management reports using your Excel data.
-In this way, you can use Power BI to create an interactive management dashboard, in which you can easily visualise and share data with your colleagues.
+Learnit offers a 2-day Power BI course, in which you learn to create effective management reports using your Excel data.
+In this way, Power BI allows you to create an interactive management dashboard, in which you can easily visualise and share data with your colleagues.
 Ideal for transferring information!

 4. Agile Scrum Basics.
-Scrum is nothing else than an Agile framework, which stands for more effective and flexible work.
+Scrum is nothing but an Agile framework, which stands for more effective and flexible work.
 The Agile way of working allows for working in self-managing teams, which is extremely useful for planning more complex projects.
 The focus of Scrum is on the communication within these projects, but also on the interaction between departments and towards customers.
-Now that online working is the order of the day, you see that many companies use this structured way of (online) working.
-Are you curious if working according to this style is something for your organisation?
+Now that online working is the order of the day, you see many companies making use of this structured way of (online) working.
+Are you curious whether working according to this style is something for your organisation?
 Then take a look at our Agile Scrum Basic training.
-During this training you will not only learn the theory around this method, also the skills that are involved play an important role.
-Did you know there is the possibility to take an official exam after the course, after which you can call yourself Scrum Master or Scrum Product Owner?
-Click on the training course or inquire about the possibilities.Link
+During this training you will not only learn the theory around this method, but also the skills that come with it play an important role.
+Did you know that there is the possibility to take an official exam after the course, after which you can call yourself Scrum Master or Scrum Product Owner?
+Click on the training course or inquire about the possibilities.link]

-If you have worked with Python before, the name Django might sound familiar to you.
+If you have worked with Python before, the name Django may seem familiar to you.
 Django is the largest open source web framework written in Python.
-This framework is relatively easy to use, flexible and also very reliable for e.g. application development.
+This framework is relatively easy to use, flexible and also very reliable for, for instance, developing applications.
 This has made Django one of the most popular frameworks for creating web applications, websites and online platforms, among others.
 Read this blog to find out what you can use Django for.